The fitness industry loves its acronyms. Trainers and exercisers use a host of snappy abbreviations to describe their workouts. Examples include:

 Similarly, doing more laps of the same AMRAP workout suggests you are getting fitter, providing valuable feedback.
 Seeing your performance improve can be very motivating.

-Improved cardiovascular fitness– moving quickly from one exercise to the next in your AMRAP workout will drive your heart and breathing rate sky-high, challenging and developing your cardiovascular fitness as well as your muscular endurance or strength.
-At its core, AMRAP workouts are a form of circuit training, and like circuit training, it works your muscles and your cardiovascular system at the same time.
+Improved cardiovascular fitness – moving quickly from one exercise to the next in your AMRAP workout will drive your heart and breathing rate sky-high, challenging and developing your cardiovascular fitness as well as your muscular endurance or strength.
+At its core, AMRAP workouts are a form of circuit training, and like circuit training, they work your muscles and your cardiovascular system at the same time.

 Also, it’s nice to know exactly how long your workout will last before you start.
 A 20-minute AMRAP workout should take precisely 20 minutes.
 This makes planning your training much easier.

-Easy to design– AMRAP workouts are very straightforward.
-Choose a few exercises, choose how many reps you’re going to do of each one, decide on the length of your workout, and then get to work!
+Easy to design – AMRAP workouts are very straightforward.
+Choose a few exercises, choose how many reps you’re going to do for each one, decide on the length of your workout, and then get to work!
 Designing bodybuilding or strength training workouts is a much more complicated process.

 AMRAP Workout Drawbacks